douhimed/snappy-cache/README.md

   Built-in synchronization for safe multi-threaded access.

 - [x] **TTL (Time-To-Live) Support**
-  Optional time-based expiration of cache entries.
+  Optional time-based (based on milliseconds) expiration of cache entries.

 - [ ] **Extensible Design**
   Built with flexibility in mind to support: